alexboden/swim-ranking-analysis/README.md

 # pysch-sheet-analysis

 ### To Do
+- swimmer class
-- figure out how to concatenate entries
+- tied entries
 - add points to entry
 - add points to event
 - add relay points